-What’s Tennis got to do with it?
-As mentioned before, when we make a grip the forearm extensor muscles work hard to stabelise the wrist (keep it stiff), hence the stronger the grip the harder these muscles have to work.
-Many years ago tennis racquets were quite heavy and poorly weighted which meant greater wrist strength was required to control the racquet.
+What’s tennis got to do with it?
+As mentioned before when we make a grip the forearm extensor muscles work hard to stabilise the wrist (keep it stiff), hence the stronger the grip, the harder these muscles work.
+Many years ago, tennis racquets were quite heavy and poorly weighted which meant greater wrist strength was required to control the racquet.
 No doubt this created a common injury in people playing tennis.

 Finally, addressing the aggravating factors is imperative to manage this:

 Regular breaks from the keyboard, mouse, power tool, hammer etc.